JulianSauer/envsubst/README.md

 However it reads environment variables from files and can work in-place.

 The script expects two directories as parameters: One containing files with key-value pairs, one containing files where variables should be replaced with values.
-If the flag `--any' is provided, the script will read all files found in those directories and write the results into the read files.
+If the flag `--any` is provided, the script will read all files found in those directories and write the results into the read files.
 Otherwise only files ending with `.env` are used for key-value pairs and files with the naming scheme `<file>.variable` will be used as a template to write the results into `<file>`.

 ## Example